13011brett/minecraft_whitelist/README.md

 - [x] Incorporate Auth into the project for each route.
 - [ ] Add ability to search within Whitelists & Whitelist Users.
 - [x] Utilize Mojangs Bulk API to mass add users.
+- [x] Ability to quickly download `whitelist.json`, formatted properly for ease of use.

 # Setup Info